 1979 Ovation Matrix 1132-1

-My very first Ovation, bought in 1977 in Hong Kong and sold two years later.
+My very first Ovation, bought in 1978 at Tom Lee Piano in Hong Kong and sold two years later.
 No big deal of a guitar, but I paid it less than $ 100 including a beautiful brown hard case.
-I sold it to buy a wood neck Ovation, the alluminum neck felt weird.
+I sold it in 1980 to buy a wood neck Ovation, the alluminum neck felt weird.

 1979 Ovation Artist 1621-4